-There are several different names for this type of essays, such as rhetorical analysis or critical essay.
+There are several different names for this type of essay, such as rhetorical analysis or critical essay.
 It's important to know that an analytical essay is not a summary, and it is not an argumentative essay.

 Further, in this type of essay, the writer does not show their point of view and persuade the readers from his writing.
 Instead, it only demonstrates the already existing work and its impact on the audience.

 When writing an analytical essay, it can be difficult to know where to start.
 For the best results and a well-crafted essay that will make your professor proud, just follow these steps:

 The topic is the first thing that the readers read, so it should be attention-grabbing.
 For selecting a good topic, you should follow some expert tips that our writers recommend.

 - The topic should be unique and interesting.

 - The topic should tell the reader what the essay is all about.

 - The topic should push the reader to read the entire essay.